Turnout

 Steps to File a VA Claim for GERD

-Filing a for a GERD rating can feel overwhelming, but we're here to help you navigate this process with .
+Filing a claim for GERD can feel overwhelming, but we're here to help you navigate this process with confidence.
 Here are the key steps to guide you:

 1. Gather Documentation: Start by collecting all necessary medical records, nexus letters, and service records.
 This is an important first step in supporting your claim.